 - If the other scholarship can be used for charges other than tuition, the recipient must make sure that the scholarship plus the Penn benefit does not exceed the total bill.
 If the scholarship plus the Penn benefit exceeds the bill, the recipient must make sure that the other scholarship's overpayment can be refunded to the student.
-If not, the excess must be returned to the granting organization or the Penn Tuition Benefit Office.
+If not, the excess must be returned to the granting organization or Human Resources.

 408.7 APPLYING FOR BENEFITS

-The Direct Grant tuition benefit program is administered by the Tuition Office in the Division of Human Resources.
-To apply for tuition benefits, use the online tuition system at www.hr.upenn.edu/tuition, then send a copy of the student's itemized tuition bill (including the student's name and term name) and a copy of your confirmation page from the online system to the Tuition Office at 3401 Walnut Street, Suite 527A, Philadelphia, PA 19104-6228.
+To apply for tuition benefits, use the online tuition system at www.hr.upenn.edu/tuition, then send a copy of the student's itemized tuition bill (including the student's name and term name) and a copy of your confirmation page from the online system to Human Resources, 600 Franklin Building, 3451 Walnut Street, 6th Floor, Philadelphia, PA 19104-6205.